noinoiexists/Data-Encryption-Standard/README.md

 This repository contains an implementation of DES that strictly follows the official specification.

 ## Usage
-This repository contains the core DES algorithm in the file `src/des.c` and also includes a minimal cli-wrapper for testing that supports single-block encryption.
+This repository contains the core DES algorithm in the file `src/des.c` and also includes a minimal cli-wrapper `src/cli-wrapper.c` for testing.
 Follow these steps to try it:
 - Clone the repository and move in:
   ```sh